Octomore, the ultimate peat whisky

 Octomore 14.4 2024 Colombian virgin oak 106 5 years 59.2%

-The 14.1 Edition was aged in 100% first-fill bourbon barrels.
-The peat is not overwhelming but is expressed in a sophisticated manner.
+The 14.1 edition is the 100% first fill. bourbon Aged in barrels.
+The peat is not overwhelming but expressed in a sophisticated way.

-The 14.2 Edition features a blend of First Fill Oloroso Hoghead 40%, First Fill Amarone 16%, and Second Fill Amarone 44% casks.
-It is said to possess exceptional depth and complexity due to the diverse cask types, demonstrating remarkable balance despite its intense peat.
+The 14.2 edition is cask It was released as a blend of First Fill Oloroso Hoghead 40%, First Fill Amarone 16%, and Second Fill Amarone 44%.
+Various cask It is said that due to its type, it possesses excellent depth and complexity, and displays remarkable balance despite its intense fit.

 The 14.4 Edition is a Distillery Exclusive that uses a unique cask called Colombian Virgin Oak.
-At 106 PPM, it has the lowest fitting level among the 14 Series.
-It is characterized by medical peat (chlorine, TCP, iodine), tropical fruit, and lemon/lime, but it is said to be difficult to pinpoint the distinct characteristics of the Colombian Virgin Oak.
+With 106 PPM, it is the lowest among the 14 Series. fitting It is at a certain level.
+It is characterized by medicinal peat (chlorine, TCP, iodine), tropical fruits, and lemon/lime, but it is said to be difficult to pinpoint the distinct characteristics of Colombian Virgin Oak.

 15. Series